MV Morning Glory: March 2014 event

-Apparently the tanker had been ordered to Libyan waters off the port of Sidra, Libya where it was seized by rebel gunmen.
+Apparently, the tanker had been ordered to Libyan waters off the port of Sidra, Libya where it was seized by rebel gunmen.
 Flying the flag of North Korea the vessel then entered the port of Sidra in early March 2014.
 North Korea, however, disavowed the ship once it learned that it was under rebel control.
-Sidra is under control of an eastern Libyan militia group that under the leadership of Ibrahim Jathran defies the central government and aims for greater autonomy.
-At Sidra the tanker was loaded with 234,000 barrels of state-owned crude oil that had been seized by the rebels.
+Sidra is under the control of an eastern Libyan militia group that under the leadership of Ibrahim Jathran defies the central government and aims for greater autonomy.
+At Sidra, the tanker was loaded with 234,000 barrels of state-owned crude oil that had been seized by the rebels.

-The Libyan government intended to prevent the ship from leaving the port on March 11, but failed to establish an effective blockade.
+The Libyan government intended to prevent the ship from leaving the port on March 11 but failed to establish an effective blockade.
 As a result, the Ali Zeidan government collapsed.
 Fearing for his safety Zeidan then fled the country.
-The rebels had planned to sell the oil bypassing the Libyan government, however the intervention on sea blocked this attempt.
-The oil tanker was seized by a U.S. Navy SEAL team and U.S. SWCC from the USS Roosevelt on March 16, 2014 without bloodshed.
-The vessel was brought to the port of Zawiya, Libya and handed over to Libyan authorities on March 22, 2014 after being escorted by USS Elrod.
+The rebels had planned to sell the oil bypassing the Libyan government, however, the intervention on sea blocked this attempt.
+The oil tanker was seized by a U.S. Navy SEAL team and U.S. SWCC from the USS Roosevelt on March 16, 2014, without bloodshed.
+The vessel was brought to the port of Zawiya, Libya and handed over to Libyan authorities on March 22, 2014, after being escorted by USS Elrod.